aakash-pamnani/ADB-QR/README.md

 ### 3. Connect With already paired devices.

-Connect Your android phone by directly scanning QR Code.
+Connect Your android phone With already paired PC.

     - Go to Settings>Developer Options>Wireless Debugging.
     - In vscode press ctrl+shift+p and run ADB Qr: Connect With Paired Devices.